-Although this activity encourages participants to have fun, it is also intended to represent the very serious opposite relationship between alcohol/drug consumption and coordination, reaction time, and balance.
+Although this activity encourages participants to have fun, it is also intended to represent the very serious inverse relationship between alcohol/drug consumption and coordination, reaction time, and balance.
 It is extremely important to discuss this with the participants prior to starting, so as to ensure that the intended message is not undermined by the amusement provided by the activity.

-- Discuss how wearing the gloves represents the loss of coordination that accompanies the consumption of alcohol and drugs and that wearing the goggles represents the impairment to our vision and balance.
-Encourage feedback from the participants about how much more difficult the activity was while wearing the gloves/goggles.
+- Discuss how wearing the mitts represents the loss of coordination that accompanies the consumption of alcohol and drugs and that wearing the goggles represents the impairment to our vision and balance.
+Encourage feedback from the participants about how much more difficult the activity was while wearing the mitts/goggles.
 This goal can also be achieved by listing the increased time it took to complete the relatively simple task of unscrewing the nuts and bolts while the participants were mimicking impairment. - Discuss the various ways in which driving a vehicle is much more complicated than unscrewing nuts and bolts.
 Discuss how when driving any type of vehicle (car/truck, ATV, snowmobile, etc.), you need to be able to simultaneously use the brakes, steering wheel, mirrors, signal lights, etc. while also maintaining awareness of your surroundings. - Talk about the teamwork aspect of this activity within the framework of understanding how our decisions/actions affect other people besides just ourselves.
 When a person decides to drive impaired, they are putting themselves, their passengers (if applicable), pedestrians, and other drivers in danger.
-If you wish to further explore this topic, divide the teams by having some members wear the gloves/impaired goggles, while the others do not.
-When the races are over, discuss how wearing the gloves/goggles slowed down the entire team's performance. - Ensure that participants understand what is referred to by the term "impairment".
-Impaired driving is not limited to driving while under the influence of alcohol, but it also encompasses driving while under the influence of illicit drugs such as marijuana and cocaine, or prescription and/or over-the-counter medicine that has fatigue as a side effect (Ativan, Gravol, etc.).
-Encourage participants to read labels on all medications prior to driving.
+If you wish to further explore this topic, divide the teams by having some members wear the mitts/impaired goggles, while the others do not.
+When the races are over, discuss how the two members wearing the mitts/goggles let their other teammates down by slowing down the entire team's performance. - Ensure that participants understand what is referred to by the term "impairment".
+Impaired driving is not limited to driving while under the influence of alcohol, but it also encompasses driving while under the influence of illicit drugs such as marijuana and cocaine, or prescription and/or over-the-counter medicine that has fatigue as a side effect (Atavin, Gravol, etc.).
+Encourage participants to read labels on all medications prior to driving while under their influence.